oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 This combination provides a scalable, monitored environment optimized for easy deployment and management of AI/ML workloads.
 After installing this kit, you will be able to:

 1. Access OCI AI Blueprints's portal and API
-2. Deploy and undeploy an inference or training recipe using OCI AI Blueprints's portal or API
+2. Deploy and undeploy an inference or training blueprint using OCI AI Blueprints's portal or API
 3. Deploy any container image for your AI/ML workloads by simply pointing to the container image

 ## Getting Started